raspberrypilearning/scratch-3-phrasebook/en/step_8.md

 ## More languages

 Now we can go to countries that speak Spanish or English.
 Let's add another one now.
-To see a list of languages that you can translate to, click the drop down box from the `translate`{:class="block3extensions"} code block.
+To see the list of languages that you can translate to, click the drop down box from the `translate`{:class="block3extensions"} code block.
 Be sure to check the Speech to Text languages too if you'd like to hear the translations with the correct pronunciation.

 --- task ---
 Let's add French, as its flag is easy to draw and it's used in a lot of countries around the world.